 CLP analytical services begin when samples are scheduled for analysis.
-The CLP user requests the samples through the EPA Regional Sample Control Center Coordinator (RSCC).
+The CLP user requests the samples through the EPA Regional Sample Control Coordinator (RSCC).
 The RSCC contacts the Sample Management Office (SMO), a contractor-operated facility, as needed to initiate sample scheduling.
 When SMO receives the specific information regarding a site, it assigns a unique Case Number to track sample information.

 SMO assigns a laboratory to perform the required sample analyses.
 SMO then contacts the RSCC and provides the laboratory assignment information for each case.

 The samples are collected by Regional samplers once a laboratory is assigned.
 They contact SMO to report the number and matrices of the samples collected, as well as the requested analyses.
 The samples are shipped to the assigned laboratory after the sample collection process is complete.
 Data are delivered in a Sample Delivery Group (SDG).
 An SDG is a group of 20 or fewer field samples within a Case, received over a period of up to 3 to 7 calendar days, depending on the contract.

 When the samples arrive at the assigned laboratory, the sample custodian verifies the receipt and condition of the samples and documents it on the CLP Traffic Report/Chain-of-Custody (TR/COC) form.
 The laboratory contacts SMO for resolution if there are any issues regarding the samples.
 SMO documents all communication with the laboratory.
 Unless otherwise directed by EPA, the laboratory proceeds with the sample analyses according to the appropriate CLP Statement of Work (SOW).
 Laboratories are required to submit the SDG Cover Sheets and TR/COCs to SMO within three working days from the receipt of the last sample in the SDG.
 Data from all samples in an SDG are due concurrently to SMO and EPA.